Pentateuch means “five books” and is often used to represent the first 5 books of the Bible and Torah.

-Here are a few of these reasons and the response of the Christian conservatives that don’t agree with them:
+Here are few of the reasons some say the Pentateuch was not written by Moses and the response of the Christian conservatives that don’t agree with them:

 - The use of three different names of God allegedly shows that more than one author was involved.

-- The many repetitions of stories show that parallel sources were used and formed together into one narrative by a later.
+- The many repetitions of stories show that parallel sources were used and formed together into one narrative by a later writer.

 - Conditions reflected in the stories of Genesis allegedly do not fit into the periods described, but into much later times.

 - Place names of a much later period are given to localities when their earlier names had been different.

 - The traditions about the Creation, the Flood, and the patriarchs as they existed in ancient Babylon are similar to the Biblical record that most modern theologians believe the Hebrew writers borrowed these stories from the Babylonians during the Exile.

 The conservative Christians don’t agree with the previous points for the following reasons:

 - They see that the sacred names for God, Lord, and Jehovah are used indiscriminately throughout the Hebrew Bible and do not indicate different authors, as the critics maintain.
 The LXX and the most ancient Hebrew Bible manuscripts, including the recently discovered Isaiah scroll, show that the name “God” found in a certain passage in one copy is given in another manuscript as “Lord” or “Jehovah,” and vice versa.